Immigration updates

 It is a very frustrating and disappointing experience when your study permit application is refused.
 However, refusals are not uncommon.
 We encourage you to follow these steps:

 - Read your refusal letter thoroughly.
-If possible, address the issues identified in the refusal letter and resubmit your study permit application.
+Try to ddress the issues identified in the refusal letter and resubmit your study permit application, if possible.
 Make sure to read the instructions guide and learn how to fill out and submit documents.

 - Consider seeking advice from an authorized representative who can assist you in preparing another study permit application.

-- Contact your college/department at the University of Saskatchewan to find out what options are available to you as your arrival might be delayed.
+- Contact your college/department at USask to find out what options are available to you as your arrival might be delayed.
 For example:

 -